 -

-Income too high for Medicaid?
-‘Spend down’ to qualify
+Income too high for Medicaid? โSpend downโ to qualify

-By Alex Rosenberg | NerdWallet More than 1.4 million people have lost Medicaid coverage in 2023 because they no longer meet the eligibility requirements, according to August tracking data from […]
+By Alex Rosenberg | NerdWallet More than 1.4 million people have lost Medicaid coverage in 2023 because they no longer meet the eligibility requirements, according to August tracking data from KFF, a health policy nonprofit.
+After a pause on disenrollments during the COVID-19 public health emergency, beneficiaries now must prove that they still meet the…

 -